autodesk-platform-services/aps-sample-revit-mcp-tools-bundle/README.md

 **Note:** This AppBundle is designed for use with Autodesk Automation API for Revit 2027.
 It requires:
 - Deployment to Automation API as an AppBundle (targeting Revit 2027)
 - An MCP server (like MCP Revit Automation) to orchestrate work items
-- Proper authentication and access to Autodesk Construction Cloud or BIM 360 projects
+- Proper authentication and access to Autodesk Forma projects

 This is a sample project intended as a reference implementation.
 Feel free to clone or fork it and adapt it to your specific needs.